MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 Imperial College London School of Medicine uses the Multiple Mini Interview (MMI) format for its interview.
 The following are identified on their website as the main topics which will be covered:

-For 2023 entry, the MMI was split into two parts:
+For 2025 entry, the MMI is split into two parts:

 • Asynchronous-online stations – requiring you to upload a video on the day of the interview.